 The overall objective of AAL is to enhance the quality of life of older adults while strengthening the industrial base in Europe through the use of ICT.
-Since 2008, AAL has issued 12 calls for proposals each focusing on different issues and has funded 154 trans-national innovations projects with over 1000 partners.
+Since 2008, the AAL Programme has funded over 260 thematic projects in 13 annual calls.

 Collaborative project proposals must demonstrate a clear route to market and added-value for the different types of end-users.
 The wishes and aspirations of older adults in combination with the demands from the other stakeholders involved – e.g. providers and payers – will have a critical role in shaping useful and attractive AAL solutions with a high market potential.
 Both “Collaborative projects” (carried out by consortia composed of at least 3 organisations from 3 different countries including an end user organisation and a business partner) and “Small Collaborative Projects” (with a shorter duration and smaller budget) will still be funded through this Call.

 Online info day

 Call 2021 Info Days to take place from 27-28 January, 2021 in an online format.
 Please visit the AAL website for more information.

 - Luxinnovation offers support for businesses and companies.

 - Applications submitted to AAL must also be submitted to the FNR, along with the FNR INTER documents – no later than 5 days after the AAL deadline.